GPlates/gplates-app/README.md

 ## Run the app in the simulators

+You need Java 11 and Android studio 2021.2.1 or newer.

 **Important: You need to export the correct JAVA_HOME and ANDROID_SDK_ROOT in set-env.sh**

 The following steps worked on my Macbook Pro.